Draud-Egomann/SimpleScripts/README.md

 3. **Custom PowerShell Command** (Optional): Integrate a custom PowerShell command for executing the script.
 Add it to your PowerShell profile script.

 For detailed instructions, refer to the individual project README.

+## 2. Folder Scanner

+This Python script allows you to scan a certain directory for specific folder names and optionally remove them.

 ## License